KESS: TUDN Radio Houston

 On September 27, 2021, KQBU-FM changed the format from a simulcast of Spanish CHR-formatted KAMA-FM to a simulcast of Spanish sports-formatted KLAT 1010 AM Houston, branded as "Your Station Of Champions".
 The simulcast lasted until KLAT was split of from KQBU-FM in favor of changing to a Spanish AC/Regional Mexican format known as “10-10 AM” in mid-December 2024, which KQBU-FM remains as a TUDN Radio Affiliate after the split.

 Return of Estereo Latino

-On October 8, 2025, KQBU-FM changed their format from Spanish sports to Norteno, branded as "Estero Latino 93.3" under new KESS call letters.
+On October 8, 2025, KQBU-FM changed their format from Spanish sports TUDN Radio 93.3 to Norteno, branded as "Estereo Latino 93.3" under new KESS call letters.
 It has reverted to its original name from 1992 to 1998 after the format moved to KLTN, then dropping the name in 2018.
 The station focuses on 90s Norteño and Cumbias. the current KQBU callsigns moved to 107.1 Benbrook, TX.